terminusdb/terminuscms/README.md

 ## Documentation

-Check out the [TerminusX and TerminusDB documentation][documentation] for more information.
+Check out the [TerminusCMS documentation][documentation] for more information.

 [documentation]: https://terminusdb.com/docs/